Asquera/elasticsearch-http-basic/README.md

 # HTTP Basic auth for ElasticSearch

-This plugin provides an extension of ElasticSearchs HTTP Transport module to enable HTTP Basic authorization and Ip based authorization.
+This plugin provides an extension of ElasticSearchs HTTP Transport module to enable HTTP basic authentication and Ip based authentication.

 Requesting `/` does not request authentication to simplify health check configuration.